davelevine/portfolio/public/data/now/now.md

 I’m currently reading [Essentialism: The Disciplined Pursuit of Less] by Greg McKeown.
 It’s been eye-opening in terms of managing both my personal and professional life more effectively.
 Once I finish, I'll be getting back to [Meditations] by Marcus Aurelius.

+Also, I've been getting back into exercising after a prolonged hiatus.
+It's been great to prioritize my health and well-being again.
+Small steps, but I'm feeling better for it.

 Whatever’s left of my spare time is spent:

 * Updating my [portfolio] to showcase my latest projects and achievements.